 Peer-reviewed journal articles or book chapters

-Fredman, S., Donati, G., ……Stein, A., Harnessing Global Data Collaboration (Submitted) The right to early childhood care and education in international law is essential to equitable protection of all children’s development and health during nad beyond COVID-19, The Lancet Child and Adolescent Health
+Donati, G*., Fredman*, S., ……Stein, A., Harnessing Global Data Collaboration (2022) The right to early childhood care and education in international law is essential to equitable protection of all children’s development and health during and beyond COVID-19, Human Rights Law Review

-Donati, G. Edginton, T., Bardo, A., Kivell, T., Ballieux,H., Stamate, C., Forrester, G., (Submitted) Modern human cognition emerges from ancient vertebrate brain traits, PNAS
+Donati, G. Edginton, T., Bardo, A., Kivell, T., Ballieux,H., Stamate, C., Forrester, G., (In Revision) Modern human cognition emerges from ancient vertebrate brain traits, PNAS

 Donati, G., Meaburn, E.L., Dumontheil, I., (2021) Internalising and externalising in early adolescence predict later executive function, not the other way around: a cross-lag analysis”, Cognition and Emotion